bootchk/BQStripped/README.md

 Also shared at OSHPark (the tested Gerbers, i.e. the PDB fabrication files.)

+(Also, I have another design which uses a load switch and programs VBAT_OK as control to the loadswitch so that output voltage switches on hard at say 1.9V and limits output voltage to 3.6V (the specs for a Nordic NRF52 radio chip.)
+The board is slightly larger.
+It uses the same sort of tricks to share resistor nets (which granted, are not that large in area.)
+I would be glad to share that design also, but I haven't tested it yet.)

 ###Use Case

 The BQ25504 (and thus the board) boosts voltage from small, low-voltage solar cells (panels) and also provides MPPT to optimize power extraction from the solar cell.